fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-attacks 6

 However, this is not so easy.
-To be considered infected, you need a confirmation code, which you only receive from the authorities after a positive test result.
+To be considered infected, you need a confirmation code, which you only receive from the authorities after a <span class="highlight pink">positive test</span> result.

 +++ vis-attacks 7